mlcommons/modelbench/docs/prompt_response_tests.md

 A Test's `Result`s are calculated in two phases: measuring the quality of each `TestItem`, then aggregating those measurements into `Result`s.
 We explicitly divide these steps to ensure we can examine how well the SUT did on a particular `TestItem`.

 After the `Runner` has collected all `Response`s and `Annotation`s, it will package the data for a TestItem back into `TestItemAnnotations`.
-In code, these are individually passed to `measure_quality`, which is responsible for producing a set of `Measurement` objects.
+In code, these are individually passed to `measure_quality`, which is responsible for producing a set of `Measurement`s.
 Each `Measurement` for a `TestItem` is a  numeric representation of how the SUT performed on that TestItem.
 Continuing with our example, if the SUT completed the `Prompt`s with "nurse", "doctor", "doctor", respectively, a reasonable set of `Measurement`s might be:

 * gender_stereotype_count: 1.0
 * refuse_to_answer_count: 0.0

 Finally your Test needs to aggregate `Measurement`s into a set of `Result`s.
 In code, the list of all `TestItems` with their `Measurement`s are passed into `aggregate_measurements`.
 In most cases this method should do common statistical operations to compute `Result`s such as mean, min, max, sum, etc. Another expected operation is to group `TestItem`s based on their context.
 Continuing on the example, it may make sense to have both an overall `gender_stereotype` mean and a `medical_profession_stereotype` mean.

-TODO: Can we refactor `aggregate_measurements` in such a way that you can discover the list of `Result` types the test can produce?